Fellows and Interns

 at the Smithsonian American Art Museum

-Terra Foundation Fellowships in American Art at the Smithsonian American Art Museum seek to foster a cross-cultural dialogue about the history of art of the United States up to 1980.
-They support work by scholars from abroad who are researching American art or by U.S. scholars who are investigating international contexts for American art.
+The Terra Foundation Fellowships in American Art at the Smithsonian American Art Museum (SAAM) seek to foster a cross-cultural dialogue about the history of the art of the United States up to 1980.
+Three twelve-month fellowships are awarded annually, one each at the predoctoral, postdoctoral, and senior levels, to scholars from abroad who are researching American art or to U.S. scholars who are investigating international contexts for American art.
 Fellowships are residential and support full-time independent and dissertation research.

 Qualifications and Selection

-Applications for the Terra Foundation Fellowships in American Art will be evaluated on the basis of the proposal’s merit and the candidate’s academic standing, scholarly qualifications, and experience.
-The project’s compatibility with the museum’s collections, facilities, staff, and programs will also be considered.
+Applications that meet the criteria for the Terra Foundation Fellowships will be evaluated on the quality of the proposed project and the applicant’s academic standing, scholarly qualifications, and experience.
+The project’s compatibility with Smithsonian collections, facilities, staff, and programs will also be considered.
 Candidates must be proficient in reading and speaking English.
-A committee comprised of Smithsonian curators and historians will review the applications.
+A committee comprised of Smithsonian curators and one outside scholar will review the applications.